crosetto/cupq/Readme.md

 ![alt text](doc/plot.png)

 We see we get some improvement using our CUDA implementation, not astonishing, but not bad considering that GPUs are normally not best suited for graph algorithms in general.
 We also remark that road networks's connectivity is low when compared to other types of graphs, so the priority queue is not expected to grow very large.
-It would be interesting (and I'll do it when I'll have some spare time) to test how does the data structure perform in different situations, such as with social media graphs.
-If you have an NVidia GPU try out yourself and see what you get!
+It would be interesting (and I might do it when I'll have some spare time) to test how does the data structure perform with more highly connected graphs, such as with social media graphs.
+If you have an NVidia GPU try out the benchmarks yourself and see what you get!

 ![BibTex citation](citation.bib)